ankeshkmr2010/GoStubproject/README.md

 - **Database**: PostgreSQL for persistent storage, using pgx driver for database interactions.
 Use row level locking and transactions to handle concurrent updates.
 - **Pagination**: Implemented using cursor-based pagination for efficient data retrieval.
 - **Soft Delete**: Tasks are marked as deleted instead of being removed from the database, allowing for recovery and audit trails.
 - **Extensibility**: Easy to add new microservices with REST for communication.
+The TaskWrapper can be used to add a repo for external service and will have any additional logic.

 ## Frameworks & Tools
 - Go (with Go modules)